stardog-union/pellet/README.md

 Documentation about how to use Pellet is in the doc/ directory and there are some code samples in the examples/ directory.

-Commercial support for Pellet is [available](http://clarkparsia.com/support).
+Commercial support for Pellet is [available](http://complexible.com/).
 The [Pellet FAQ](http://clarkparsia.com/pellet/faq) answers some frequently asked questions.

 There is a [pellet-users mailing list](https://groups.google.com/forum/?fromgroups#!forum/pellet-users) for questions and feedback.
 You can search [pellet-users archives](http://news.gmane.org/gmane.comp.web.pellet.user).
 Bug reports and enhancement requests should be sent to the mailing list.
-Before raising an issue, please search the [Pellet Issue Tracker](http://clark-parsia.trac.cvsdude.com/pellet-devel/report).
-Issues going forward are on [Github](http://github.com/clarkparsia/pellet/issues).
+Issues are on [Github](http://github.com/complexible/pellet/issues).

 Thanks for using Pellet.